Liga Peruana de Vóley Femenino

-The Liga Peruana de Vóley (Spanish for Peruvian Volleyball League) is the top level Peruvian volleyball competition and it is organized by the Peruvian Volleyball Confederation.
+The Liga Peruana de Vóley Betsson (Spanish for Betsson Peruvian Volleyball League) is the top level Peruvian volleyball competition and it is organized by the Peruvian Volleyball Confederation.
 There are both men's and women's competitions.
 The number of participating clubs has been 12 per division since the 2011–12 season.
-The team champions qualify for the men's and women's South American Volleyball Club Championship.
+The team champions qualify for the women's South American Volleyball Club Championship.